+Our Lord Jesus Christ is at the heart of our monastic life, and the Rule of St Benedict.
+Notably, we are aware of being humble heirs of a tradition extending back over 1500 years.
 This life of special consecration was established to keep the Gospel always before the People of God, as a reminder which manifests, certifies and proclaims to the whole Church the radical nature of the Gospel and the coming of the Kingdom.
-Jesus says, “Come follow me”. by saying yes to Jesus’ call to your dedication to prayer, asceticism and growth in the spiritual life, to apostolic action and mission, you are progressing towards the heavenly Jerusalem, you are a foretaste of the eschatological Church, solid in her possession and loving contemplation of God who is love.
+Jesus says, “Come follow me”. by saying yes to Jesus’ call to our dedication to prayer, asceticism and growth in the spiritual life, to apostolic action and mission, we are progressing towards the heavenly Jerusalem.
+We are as a community a foretaste of the of the eschatological Church, Solid in her possession and loving contemplation of God who is love.

 How much we need this witness today!

-The Nature And Purpose of Our Life
+The Nature and Purpose of Our Life

 We do not deny that we are men of today’s world.
 Jesus himself – whom we seek to follow as closely as possible – was fully a man of his time.

 Today’s challenge: to find a contemporary expression along with the past of the monastic ideal described in St Benedict’s Rule.
 We often ask ourselves the following question: How do we proceed forward in a world with modern innovations that challenge us to be more present to the world around us ?
 First of all we are not modernists nor do we seek the things of the present world.
 Our Cloistered Life is to accomplish the Rule of Saint Benedict and to live the Call of the Gospel.

 This is also something we have asked ourselves about new technology.
 We realize that technology is never bad in itself but simply that it can be put to good or bad use.
 The internet enables monks to travel the world while remaining physically present in their monastery.
 But are they really observing the “Enclosure” that St Benedict wants for his disciples?